Xiaowei Lithium Battery

 • Electrolyte (the ion bridge between them)

+When you charge a battery, ions flow from cathode to anode.
+When you discharge, they flow back.
+Simple—but behind that simplicity is a world of chemistry, materials science, and manufacturing precision.
 If you connect several cells together, you get a battery module, and a few modules form a battery pack—the structure you’ll find in EVs and energy storage systems.

 Different Types of Battery Cells